mendix/docs/content/ats/howtos/ht-version-2/connect-stories-to-testcases-2.md

 You can now link test cases to stories and link stories to test cases.

-## 7 Next up
+## 7 Next Up

 You now learned how to link user stories to your test cases.
-The next how-to is [Use ATS in combination with CI/CD](ats-and-ci-cd-2).
-You find an overview of all the how-tos and the structure on the [ATS 2 How-To's](ht-version-2) page.
+The next how-to is [Use ATS in Combination with CI/CD](ats-and-ci-cd-2).
+You find an overview of all the how-tos and the structure on the [ATS 2 How-to's](ht-version-2) page.
 We advise you to follow the predefined structure.